Hey everyboyd – it’s Rae! I wanted to share something neat I learned to do, making my own DIY Mickey Mouse Ears.

-Naturally, you’ll want to be a fashionable little mouse at WDW, and sure, you can spend $30 on the generic rose gold ears that Disney sells and everyone has.
+Naturally, you’ll want to be a fashionable little mouse at WDW, and sure, you can spend $30+ on the generic rose gold ears that Disney sells for an absurd markup and everyone has.
 Or you can make your own totally unique pair of Mickey Mouse Ears for waaaay cheaper.

 The hardest part of this whole process was deciding what type of flowers I wanted to use.
 Should I do all one color?
 Maybe purple?
 Ahhh how about all sunflowers!
 Yes!
 Wait, no…Maybe I could try a winter theme?
 Ohhhh I could add spiderwebs for Halloween!

 I got my flowers from Michael’s, but here are some other stores that carry flowers: Hobby Lobby, Joann Fabric and Craft Store, Walmart, even the Dollar Store!

 Use your wire cutters to cut 8-10 inches of wire and bend into a circle (repeat for second ear).
 Don’t panic if there are little bumps or if the wire is uneven, you’ll be fixing that at the end.